joaovitoras/subscribe-challenge/README.md

-# Subscript Code Challenge
+# Subscribe Challenge

-**Built with ruby 3.4.2**
+**Built with Ruby 3.4.2**

 ## How to Use

 `ruby main.rb test-1.txt test-2.txt`

-If you want to validate output create a file with the same name at `outputs` folder with the content of the expected output.
+If you want to validate output, create a file with the same name in the `outputs` folder with the content of the expected output.
 Example:
 ```
 | inputs
 |   test-1.txt